neo4j/neo4j-go-driver/MIGRATIONGUIDE.md

 All access to data in these needs to be changed from function calls to direct access:
     node.Id() changes to node.Id.

+## Session creation
+For simplification the NewSession function on driver no longer returns an error, for the rare occasion where an error occured the error will be returned when the session is used.
+This reduces amount of error checking.
+Only error that could happen on session creation was creating a session on a closed driver.

 ## Aliases
 A lot of types has been moved from neo4j to a subpackages.
 These types are aliased in the neo4j package so it should not have any impact other than the inconvenince of hitting the alias type